 What is a garden?
 Is it the same for a botanist, a molecular biologist, a philosopher, a visual artist, a sound artist, the owner, the gardener, a curator, for the birds nesting in the trees and bushes, for the worms, fungi and bacteria in the soil, for the plants themselves?

-Which plants actually?
-Some of our garden plants that we believe to be "European" are actually coming from far away.
+Some of our garden plants that we believe to be "European" are actually coming from elsewhere.
 What do we know about them?
 Are they natives or migrants?
 Are they invasive species or endangered by climate change and other threats?
-Are they old local, even endemic, species or more recently human-engineered?
+Are they old, local, endemic species, or more recently human-engineered?

-This workshop, one of the three organised under the project Roots and Seeds XXI.
-Biodiversity Crisis and Plant Resistance gathers a limited number of participants (by invitation only) that include scientists, artists, philosophers and cultural players.
-For Cartography of a Garden, we replay the 19th century expeditions but with the knowledge and approaches of the 21st.
-We don't go "far away to unknown places" but stay "home", litteraly in our European backyard: the garden of Leonardo/Olats headquarters (Boulogne-Billancourt/Paris area).
+This workshop gathers a limited number of invited participants including scientists, artists, philosophers and cultural players.
+The methodology of the event replays the 19th century expeditions but with the knowledge and approaches of the 21st.
+We don't go "far away to unknown places" but stay "home", literaly in our European backyard: the garden of Leonardo/Olats headquarters (Boulogne-Billancourt/Paris area).
 How does vegetation growing in the middle of a dense urban fabric, in the tiny portion of soil that Humans are kind enough to grant it, resists in our surburban concrete garden?

 Karine BONNEVAL: Her work proposes ways of being in the world shared by plants and humans.
 In her installations, we are immersed into a world of organic and fictional forms, where hybridisations between art and science sometimes mischievously divert technology to propose pieces with an aesthetic coming from the world of handmade, vernacular.